Best Cheap Health Insurance in Utah (2025)

 Select Health has a strong 4 out of 5 star rating from HealthCare.gov.
 That's the highest star rating of any company on the Utah health insurance marketplace.
 Plus, Select Health gets far fewer complaints than an average company its size.

 University of Utah Health Plans also has a 4-star rating from HealthCare.gov.
-However, it's expensive and therefore not a good choice for most people.
+However, its plans aren't as cheap as Select Health's plans.

 Best-rated health insurance companies in Utah